isabiq/java9-migration/README.md

 * [java9-module-v1](//github.com/isabiq/java9-migration/tree/java9-module-v1) : cqrs and its direct dependencies running as a module under java 9.
 * [java9-module-v2](//github.com/isabiq/java9-migration/tree/java9-module-v2) : cqrs and its dependencies running as a module under java 9.

 In each branch you'll find at least three scripts in the bin directory.
 Each script compiles and runs the application using a different way.
 One using the command line, the other using maven and the third as a docker image.
+You'll find also in the java 9 branchs a script which uses jlink to generate a dependency report and the module-info in the temp/ directory.

 ### Environment